Misterio77/disconic/README.md

 ## Usage

-Start by creating a discord app, getting its bot token, and inviting it to your server.
+Start by creating a discord app and getting its bot token.
 Also get your guild (server) ID.
 These steps are already documented elsewhere, so will not be covered here.

-You can configure the application through CLI arguments (very convenient) or environment variables (better for deployments, dotenv is also supported).
-Use `--help` to see what the arguments or environment variables are.
+You can configure the application through CLI arguments or environment variables.
+Use `--help` to see what the arguments and environment variables are.

 Simply run the binary and everything will be setup for you.
-The bot will automatically register its commands on your server (if guild_id is set).
-If you don't see the commands, try sending a message mentioning the bot and `register` (all commands can be ran like that, too).
+If your bot is not a member of the guild, disconic will error out and print the invitation URL.
+The bot will also automatically register its slash commands on your server whenever it starts.

 ## Usage